Aveek-Saha/js-data-structs/README.md

 </h3>

-A small data structures library for JavaScript, also includes some algorithms like DFS and BFS.
+A small data structures library for JavaScript, also includes some algorithms.

 ## Installing
 ### npm package